 St. Patrick’s Day is just around the corner!
-I’m here to share with you my favorite, go to St. Patrick’s Day themed activities and centers to get your students learning through PLAY!
-Be sure to grab the Clover Ten Frame Cards FREEBIE I made for you too!
+I’m here to share with you my favorite, go-to St. Patrick’s Day themed activities and centers to get your students learning through PLAY!
+Be sure to grab the Clover Ten Frame Cards FREEBIE too!

 This post contains affiliate links.

 The St. Patrick’s Day writing center is filled with GREEN goodies to inspire little writers!
-The black pocket chart is filled with St. Patrick’s Day vocabulary cards.
-On the table is green writing paper and green shamrock stickers along with buckets filled with various writing tools.
+To set up this center, fill the black pocket chart with St. Patrick’s Day vocabulary cards.
+On the table, set up green writing paper and green shamrock stickers along with buckets filled with various writing tools.
 I even added green letter writing paper so students can write letters to leprechauns!

 To make writing letters a bit more fun, I hid letter cards in rainbow rice!
 Students had to find the letter cards and trace the letters using every color to make it rainbow.

 Students’ names are important and meaningful for little learners.
-My student s LOVE stamping their friends names in green play dough using letter stamps.
-I wrote each students’ name on a foam shamrocks I found at the Dollar Tree.
+My students LOVE stamping their friends’ names in green play dough using letter stamps.
+I wrote each student’s name on a foam shamrock that I purchased from Dollar Tree.

 Writing trays awaken the senses!
 Students match the upper and lower case coin letters and write the letters in the writing tray.
 This tray is filled with green sprinkles and St. Patrick’s Day sprinkles like these.

-My students who are ready to practice sight words, build and write sight words in the tray.
+For my students who are ready to practice sight words, they can build and write sight words in the tray.

 Writing trays can be tricky to find.
 This tray was a “catch all” tray I found in the Dollar Spot at Target.
 I also like to use trays that lacing sets come in for writing trays.

-Rainbow rhyme puzzles make rhyming engaging (especially for my friends who LOVE puzzles).
+Rainbow rhyme puzzles help make rhyming engaging!
+This is especially true for my friends who love puzzles!

-A beginning sounds game with a St. Patrick’s day theme!
+A beginning sounds game with a St. Patrick’s day theme is a fun idea too!
 Students match the hats to the corresponding letter cat.

-Paint chips activities are always a hit with my students.
+Paint chip activities are always a hit with my students.
 Just cut a paper plate in half and draw a rainbow on it.
 Cut the paint strips so they are skinny in size.

 Students cut up the paint strips and glue the colors on the plate.
-It is a engaging way to strengthen those little fine motor muscles and practice scissor skills.
-It’s also the perfect opportunity to talk about light and darker colors!
+It is an engaging way to strengthen those little fine motor muscles and practice scissor skills.
+It’s also the perfect opportunity to talk about light and dark colors!

 Just be sure to grab extra red, orange, and yellow paint strips.
-Students will use lots of those colors to create their rainbow.
+Students will use lots of those colors to create their rainbows.

 We also make a class paint chip rainbow!
-Yes it does take a lot paint chips.
-Every time I go to Lows I always grab a handful of paint chip samples to build a collection for projects like this.
+Yes, it does take a lot paint chips.
+Every time I go to Lowes, I always grab a handful of paint chip samples to build a collection for projects like this.

-The sensory table is filled with green, orange, and yellow straws.
-I also like to add in beads, pipe cleaners, scissors, and sequins (just for extra sparkle).
+The sensory table is filled with green, orange and yellow straws.
+I also like to add in beads, pipe cleaners, scissors and sequins for added sparkle.
 Students can cut the straws or lace the beads and straws on the pipe cleaners.
-I always grab straws from the Dollar Tree and Walmart because they are so cheap.
+I always grab straws from the Dollar Tree and Walmart because they are so inexpensive.

-Clover collage!
 A simple fine motor craft for St. Patrick’s Day is a clover collage.
 Students crumble up green tissue paper and glue it to the paper clover.
-It’s also fun to put out green glitter glue and green sequins on the clover too!
+It’s also fun to offer green glitter glue and green sequins to add to the clover too!
 You can never have enough sparkle!

-Pot of Gold count has students counting coins (real objects), ten frames, dice, and tally marks as well as recognizing numerals.
-It’s so important for students to count various ways numbers can be represented.
+Pot of Gold count has students counting coins (real objects), ten frames, dice and tally marks as well as recognizing numerals.
+It’s so important for students to understand the various ways numbers can be represented.

 Want all the St. Patrick’s Day printables plus MORE featured in this post?
 Go grab my St. Patrick’s Day Math and Literacy Centers HERE.
 Just print, prep, and teach.